djimenezsanchez/NaroNet/README.md

 		└── Patient_to_Image.xlsx (Optional)

 ```
-Each dataset is expected to have a subfolder (e.g., 'Raw_Data') under DATASET_DATA_DIR.
-In the 'Raw_Data/Images' multiplex image data (i.e., multi-tiff) is expected, but our method also works with RGB images.
+In the 'Raw_Data/Images' folder we expect multiplex image data consisting of multi-page '.tiff' files with one channel/marker per page.
+Please notice that our method also works with RGB images.
 In the 'Raw_Data/Experiment_Information' two files are expected:
 * Channels.txt contains per row the name of each marker/channel present in the multiplex image.
 In case the name of the row is 'None' it will be ignored and not loaded from the raw image.
 ```bash